manuel-calzolari/shapicant/README.rst

 PandasSelector
 ^^^^^^^^^^^^^^

-If our data fit into the memory of a single machine, :code:`PandasSelector` is the way to go.
+If our data fit into the memory of a single machine, :code:`PandasSelector` is a sensible choice.
 This selector works on Pandas DataFrames and supports estimators that have a sklearn-like API.

 First we’ll need to import a bunch of useful packages and generate some data to work with.